calyxir/calyx/docs/tutorial/frontend-tut.md

 mrxl frontends/mrxl/test/squares.mrxl
 ``` -->

-There's a lot going on, but the thing to focus on is this.
+There's a lot going on in the Calyx code, but the thing to focus on is this.
 To take advantage of the parallelism in the program, the MrXL compiler assumes that the input memory `avec` is split into two *banks*, `avec_b0` and `avec_b1`.
 Look for these in the Calyx code.

+Why do we do this?
+Memories in Calyx can only support one read/write per cycle of the clock, so if we keep `avec` around as one memory, our attempts at parallelization will be thwarted simply because we will be bottlenecked when accessing our data.
+Splitting `avec` into two banks allows us to read/write into two logical spots of `avec` in parallel.

+Banking comes with an additional responsibility.
-When it comes time to populating the memories of this Calyx code, we can no longer just supply values for a memory `avec`.
+When driving data to the memories, we can't just supply values for a memory `avec`.
-We need to also bank the data that we supply, i.e., we must populate `avec_b0` and `avec_b1`.
+The memory `avec` exists logically in our minds, but Calyx now only knows about `avec_b0` and `avec_b1`.
+We must drive data to *these*.
 Though nontrivial, this data-banking can also be [handled automatically](#aside-supplying-data-to-mrxl-programs); all the necessary information is in the MrXL source program.

 ### Parallel Control